RadiantLabs/microgrid-appliance-analysis/README.md

 yarn build    // Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

 yarn eject    // Unpack create-react-app presets.
 Once you `eject`, you can’t go back!

+git push heroku master  // Deploy master branch to production heroku instance (need to be logged in and have authorization)
 ```

 For the project to build, **these files must exist with exact filenames**: